 “To accommodate growth within their district, TISD needs to reclaim the use of the property we are occupying for our Construction Technology program,” Russell said.
 “We have to decide on a new location for our program and take swift action to prepare for Fall 2018.
 After careful consideration and a thorough cost analysis, we recommend moving the program to the main TC campus and building a new structure to house it with several existing workforce programs needing room for expansion.”

 Russell said the new structure will accommodate the Construction Technology, Industrial Maintenance, Electronics and Electrical Technology programs.
-Other future improvements would include a major parking lot upgrade, updates to campus infrastructure allowing greater accessibility for students and guests, replacement of outdated desks and fixtures in classrooms and labs, and continued replacement of aging HVAC systems around campus.
+Other future improvements would include a major parking lot upgrade, updates to campus infrastructure allowing greater accessibility for students and guests, replacement of outdated desks and fixtures in classrooms and labs, and continued replacement of aging HVAC systems around campus with the qualified team of repairing an HVAC system in Frederick.

 “Although capital improvements have significant costs, the majority of the improvements will be capitalized so the net effect on the budget is minimized,” said Russell.
 “It is a priority for us to strive to meet the goals within our strategic plan of providing excellence in facilities, grounds, and a safe and secure learning environment for students and the community.”